phcreery/TransientConduction/README.md

 # TransientConduction
  Simple script to calculate and display Transient Thermal Conduction.
-This was an in-depth analysis of a reflow oven for a thermodynamic project
+Originally for an in-depth analysis of an insualtion wall of a solder reflow oven for a thermodynamic project

 ## Dependencies
  - python2.7 +